Kamal, Rails deployments, and Rega turntables

 The Rails app is quite small and the initial version of Kamal required a docker registry to be able to deploy to a VM.
 This wasn't a big deal as you can create a private docker registry for free in many places including docker itself (this is what I used).
 Yet for a small app this was annoying for me since I now require an account which is permanently linked to my deploys.

 Thankfully as Kamal evolved the support for a local registry was added and this fixed the issue.
-What happens now is that it runs a local registry and on deploy Kamal creates a SSH tunnel to my local machine which acts as a registry.
+What happens now is that Kamal starts a local registry container on your machine and forwards the remote server to it over SSH.

 This works pretty great in practice: my deploys are not dependent on an account anymore, however there is a small caveat: tunnelling via SSH can be slow.
 I have my app in an always free Oracle instance which means that on a fresh deploy when it has to download the 130MB+ of compressed docker image it is quite slow as it doesn't go over 300KB/s.
 Small price to pay in my case, but keep this in mind if you want to bootstrap a start-up.